skramm/gift-for-html/README.md

 ## Motivation

 Lots of academics now use the well-known [Moodle](https://en.wikipedia.org/wiki/Moodle) platform to set up quizzes for students.
-An easy way to to this is to import questions in some specific format, instead of editing this online.
+An easy way to do this is to import questions in some specific format, instead of editing this online.
 I use the ["gift"](https://docs.moodle.org/38/en/GIFT_format) format.
 However, this file format has some pitfalls when building questions for web-related quizzes: